 Step 1: Preparation

 Ask any painter; the most crucial step is always your prep!
 Before you begin painting, the right preparation will ensure the job goes smoothly.
-Here's what you need to do to ceiling paint preparation:
+Here's what you need to do for ceiling paint preparation:

-- Begin by removing all furniture from the room if you can
+Begin by removing all furniture from the room if you can.